gustavos86/OperatingCiscoACIwithAnsible/README.md

 1. In **host_vars/apicsim_sandbox_example.yaml** (or the file you have created in **host_vars**)you can follow the structure and replace it with your own and desired configurations.

-2. In **aci_playbook.yaml** chose the Roles you would like to use.
-Otherwise comment any entry.
+2. In **aci_playbook.yaml** under **roles:** are located the configurations that Ansible will perform in ACI.
+For a certain group of tasks that you want to ommit, you can simple remove it or even better prepend the entry with a hash (#) to tell Ansible to ignore it.

 ```
   roles: